Robinhood vs Public in 2026

 Banking

-Robinhood clients can enroll in a helpful cash management program called Cash Card.
-As the name implies, it includes a debit card (along with the ability to send checks in the mail).
-You can also earn fractional crypto or fractional stocks, plus there’s a cash-back feature.
+Robinhood customers can enroll in a useful cash-management program called Cash Card.
+As the name suggests, it includes a free debit card (plus the ability to send checks by mail).
+It also lets customers earn fractional crypto and fractional shares of stock.
+There is also a cash-back program.

 robinhood vs public.com

-Robinhood also offers an FDIC sweep for uninvested cash, which currently pays up to 4% APY with a premium plan.
-Public has a similar FDIC service paying 4.1% APY without needing a premium plan.
-However, Public doesn’t have any other perks like a debit card.
+Robinhood also has an FDIC sweep program for uninvested cash that currently pays up to 3.25% APY (with a premium subscription).
+Public has a similar FDIC-insured cash program that pays 3.35% per year without a subscription.
+However, Public does not include the other perks Robinhood offers, such as a debit card.

 Winner: Robinhood